Star Wars: Squadrons Accessibility Report

 If you want to play Star Wars: Squadrons, but it doesn't offer the Navigation accessibility features you require, these similar games extend the Navigation accessibility:

-Star Wars: Squadrons has 4 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 4 accessibility features for Controls in Star Wars: Squadrons which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Multiple Buttons & Two Sticks: Can play with multiple buttons and two sticks.